arrangabriel/IT1901-project-gr23/DesignDocumentation/userStories1.md

 ## Number of sessions and duration (us-2)

-As a student I want to be able to register the number of sessions that I complete, so that I can keep a steady exercise routine in my busy everyday life.
+As a student I want to be able to register the number of workouts I do, so that I can keep a steady exercise routine in my busy everyday life.

 The user needs to be able to register the number of sessions they complete.
 When they try to keep a healthy lifestyle it is important to have a good system where all the sessions are organized to keep control.
 This will give the user data to easily track if they have reached their exercise goals.